Skip to main content

 Wayne High School Schedule Pickup

-Wayne High School schedules should be available to view on Progressbook beginning August 6.
-Grades 10, 11, and 12 can pick up their schedules during the August 13 open house.
-Grade 9 students will receive their schedules on their first day of school.
+Wayne High School schedules should be available to view on ProgressBook beginning TBA.
 Check your ParentSquare account for more information.

 • Get ready for back-to-school shopping by checking your child’s school supply list below.
-Also, don’t forget that Ohio’s Sales Tax Holiday runs from August 1 to 14.
+Also, don’t forget that Ohio’s Sales Tax Holiday runs from August 7–9.
 It’s a great time to save on school supplies and other essentials.

 School Supply Lists by Building